 Time - Allow 4-8 hours return depending on route

-Mingela State Forest covers an area of about around 7,800 hectares and is located in near Reid River, North Queensland, west of Townsville and just east of Migela township.
+Mingela State Forest covers an area of about around 7,800 hectares and is located in near Reid River, North Queensland, west of Townsville and just east of Mingela township.
 Mingela State Forest has a length of 75.5 kilometres and includes four named mountains.
 Mount Ellenvale (678 m) is the highest point and the most prominent mountain is Mount Flagstone (591 m).
 The other two mountains are Black Mountain (428 m), Brown Mountain (600 m).
 Saint Georges Tree (564 m) and Ross River Mountain (589 m) live just outside of the State Forest.

 The countryside will provide you with great views and photographic opportunities, particularly eastwards towards Bowling Green Bay National Park and Townsville City.
 Views of Bowling Green Bay National Park, Pinnacles National Park, Ross River Dam, Mount Stuart Range and the country to the West of Townsville.
-In open country like this, it's easy to stick to the ridgelines and take in the views.
+In an open country like this, it's easy to stick to the ridgelines and take in the views.
 Only after heavy rain, the seasonal creeks flow.
 Half the range runoff flows into Reid River and the other half provides a sizable flow for the Ross River - Ross River Dam provides all of Townsville water supply.

 There are no tracks within this state forest but the landscape is open grasslands and the higher points will reward you with some great views of the surrounding countryside.